🧂Physical Chemistry II

 Why This Matters

-Electrochemistry sits at the intersection of thermodynamics, kinetics, and transport phenomena—three pillars you'll be tested on repeatedly in Physical Chemistry II.
-These equations aren't just formulas to memorize; they're tools that let you predict whether a reaction will happen spontaneously, how fast electrons will flow, and what limits the rate of an electrochemical process.
+Electrochemistry sits at the intersection of thermodynamics, kinetics, and transport phenomena.
+These equations let you predict whether a reaction will happen spontaneously, how fast electrons will flow, and what limits the rate of an electrochemical process.
 Mastering these relationships means you can tackle everything from battery design to corrosion analysis to biosensor development.

-Here's what examiners are really testing: Can you connect cell potential to spontaneity?
+What examiners are really testing: Can you connect cell potential to spontaneity?
 Do you understand when kinetics (Butler-Volmer, Tafel) versus mass transport (Fick, Cottrell, Levich) controls the current?
 Can you move between equilibrium descriptions and dynamic behavior?
-Don't just memorize these equations—know which concept each one illustrates and when to apply it.
+Know which concept each equation illustrates and when to apply it.

 Thermodynamic Foundations